SMI/SmiServices/README.md

 The following RabbitMQ microservices have been written.
 Microservices are loosely coupled, usually reading and writing only a single kind of message.
 Each Queue and Exchange as implemented supports only one Type of `Smi.Common.Messages.IMessage`.

-Microservices can be configured through it's [Configuration](#configuration-file) file.
+Microservices can be configured through [the configuration file](./data/microserviceConfigs/default.yaml).

-Microservices can be controlled through RabbitMQ messages.
-The currently supported commands and instructions can be found [here](./Microservices/Smi.Common/Messaging/readme.md).
+A control queue is provided for controlling Microservices during runtime.
+It supports a [limited number of commands](./src/common/Smi.Common/Messaging/readme.md)..

 ### Data Load Microservices